fhirschmann/penchy/docs/extending.rst

 do the same.

 ``inputs`` are declared in the same way as ``outputs``.
-They are relevant at check time and at execution time.
+They are relevant at check time and execution time.
 At execution time, the values of the actual items passed to ``_run`` are checked, not the ``outputs`` descriptions of the Sources that passed the items.
 As they are relevant at the beginning of ``_run``, they have to be set at the latest